 Semblance: This setting tab is used to set the reference offset, RMO and velocity ranges, toggle on/off the horizon display, but more important it is meant to set and list the pre-processing methods applied to the gathers on disk before the semblance calculation: Mute, Automatic Gain Control and Vertical Stack are available.
 Please refer to the base documentation for a description of these pre-processing methods.
 Empty mutes might also be created from this tab by adding a mute step without name.
-When one or more pre-processing methods are used you can switch the seismic display between the prestack data as existing on disk or after pre-processing in the input to the semblance computation.
-The other semblance display settings are directly available using the icon.
+When one or more pre-processing methods are used you can switch the seismic display between the prestack data as existing on disk to rafter pre-processing are directly available using the icon .